 GROUP TRAVEL PRO TIP: Have a Bucket List and be ready to do small solo excursions

-NOTE: Groups break each take for solo/free time.
-Some travelers may use this time to rest but I recommend sightseeing extras things you want to see.
+💡 NOTE: On budget trips, tour groups usually break up each day for solo/free time.
+Some travelers may use this time to rest, but I recommend sightseeing extra things you want to see.
 Everyone has a bucket list of items they want to visit when traveling, and these may or may not be included in the itinerary that your tour company has put together for you.
-So, take advantage of this opportunity to visit sites you’ve been meaning to visit!

 Final Tips: Keep an Open Mind